 Reverse: The eagle is just an outline with a few feathers showing.
 The rim is blending into the field and the letters.

 Summary: The coin is heavily worn over the entire surface.
 The devices, lettering, legends, and date are readable but may have some faintness in a few areas.
 All major features are visible in at least outline form, and the rim is almost complete but may be incomplete in a few spots.

 Obverse: The rim is mostly complete.
+However, the rim must not be blending with the letters near the rim of the coin.
 Some details in Liberty's cap are starting to appear.
 Her hairline is barely visible and blends mostly with her face.
 The stars and lettering are flat but distinct.

 Reverse: The eagle is mostly flat but well defined.
 Some detail in the arrows is visible.
 All lettering is separate from the rim.

 Summary: The coin is well-worn.
 The design is clear and significant elements are defined but are flat and lacking in detail.

 Obverse: The hair is well-worn, and two-thirds of the hairline is defined.
 The cotton bolls are flat and outlined.
 Details in the hair by the neck are starting to be defined.
 Lady Liberty's ear will be clearly defined.

 Reverse: Half to two-thirds of the eagle's feathers are noticeable.
 Details in the leaves of the wreath are starting to appear.
 The higher points on the leaves are flat.Continue to 5 of 13 below.